prestidigitation/arch-linux-sysadmin/arch-general-recommendations.md

   - `EDITOR=nano visudo`
   - Uncomment line `%wheel      ALL=(ALL) ALL`

+- Log out of root with `exit` and log in with non-root account.
+- In general, use non-root account and `sudo` when elevated privileges are needed to run a command.

 ## MOST IMPORTANT SECTION
 - Change pacman status bar from default to Pac-Man eating dots
   - edit `/etc/pacman.conf`